- FPGAs iCE40 series for a small form factor.

 IP cores: EnDat 3, HIPERFACE DSL, SCS open link

-We designed an IP core for the multi-protocol position encoder interface to simplify the integration of fully digital encoder interfaces such as EnDat 3, Single Cable Solution (SCS) Open Link, and HIPERFACE DSL into industrial systems.
-This IP core is a part of a black channel, meaning it does not require examination from a safety perspective, which greatly simplifies system integration. Â
+We designed a solution for the multi-protocol position encoder interface to simplify the integration of fully digital encoder interfaces such as EnDat 3, Single Cable Solution (SCS) Open Link, and HIPERFACE DSL into industrial systems.
+This IP core is part of a black channel, meaning it does not require examination from a safety perspective, which greatly facilitates system integration.

 Safe 1 interface is used for configuration and reading a primary safety-related position and is structured as an array of 128 8-bit wide registers for memory-mapped read and write access.